 Expanding the state’s Earned Income Credit would reduce tax burdens for working families.

 When Illinois’ cannabis legalization effort reaches its full potential with an expansion of licenses available for businesses, the state will bring in $500 million in total tax revenue annually.
-In Fiscal Year 2021, Illinois already generated $317 million in tax revenues from just 80 licensed adult-use dispensaries, which is more than the state collected in liquor tax revenues ($312 million).
+In Fiscal Year 2022, Illinois generated $445 million in state tax revenue, which is more than the state collected in liquor tax revenues ($320 million).

 Assessing Potential Options to Provide Property Tax Relief in Illinois